 The VA encourages lenders “to make VA loans to all qualified veterans who apply.”
 That means the underwriting department decides whether a veteran is creditworthy based on several factors, not just their credit score.

 For instance, one applicant might have had a one-time medical event which is now resolved in which he missed payments.
 His score is 620.
 Another applicant demonstrates ongoing disregard for credit obligations, but has a 640 score.
-The applicant with a 620 score might be approved ahead of the 640 applicant.
+The applicant with a 620 score might have a more favorable underwriting result and approval versus the scenario of the applicant with the 640 credit score.

 Lenders look at things like your payment history, income, assets, and debts.
 So even if your score is on the low end, your chances of approval may be higher than you think.